OpenAgentsInc/onyx/docs/local-models.md

 2. downloading → initializing (when download completes)
 3. initializing → ready (when model is loaded)
 4. ready → releasing (when switching models)
-5. releasing → idle (after cleanup)
+5. releasing → initializing (when starting new model)
 6. Any state → error (on failure)
 7. error → idle (on retry)